watem-sedem/pywatemsedem/_sources/getting-started/io.rst.txt

 Ini-file
 --------
-The ini-file (see :ref:`here <pywatemsedem:inifile>`) can be modified with a Python function available in the in ini-submodule:
+The ini-file can be modified with a Python function available in the in ini-submodule:

 .. code-block:: python